JiankunW/Multi-Omics-Integration/README.md

 # Guide

-All datasets used in the project can be found under /data folers.
+All datasets used in the project can be found under the ./data folder.